 For certain kinds of drugs, you can use the plan's network mail order services.
-Generally, the drugs provided through mail order are drugs that you take on a regular basis, for a chronic or long-term medical condition.
+Generally, the drugs provided through mail order are drugs that you take on a regular basis for a chronic or long-term medical condition.
 Drugs that are limited to a one-month supply for both retail and mail order are marked with an "NDS" ("Non-Extended Day Supply") in our Drug List.

-Our plan's mail order service allows you to order at least a 31-day supply of Tier 1 drugs, at least a 63-day supply of Tier 2, 3, and 4 drugs, and no more than a 31-day supply of Tier 5 drugs.
+Our plan's mail order service allows you to order at least a 31-day supply and up to a 100-day supply of Tier 1 drugs, at least a 63-day supply and up to a 100-day supply of Tier 2, 3, and 4 drugs, and in most cases, no more than a 31-day supply of Tier 5 drugs.

 This plan offers mail order benefits with both preferred and standard cost-sharing.
-As shown in the table in Section 5.4 of Chapter 6, the preferred mail order copayment for Tier 1 prescription drugs through Saint John Pharmacy is \$0.
-However, Tier 1 prescription drugs obtained from any other mail order pharmacy in the plan's network will have the standard Tier 1 \$12 mail order copayment applied.
+As shown in the tables in Sections 5.2 and 5.4 of Chapter 6, the preferred mail order copay for Tier 1 Preferred Generic prescription drugs through Saint John Pharmacy is \$0.
+However, Tier 1 Preferred Generic prescription drugs obtained from any other mail order pharmacy in the plan's network will have the standard Tier 1 \$5 or \$15 mail order copay applied (depending on the days' supply).

-To get order forms and information about filling your prescriptions by mail, either download a copy of the form from our website (www.VantageMedicare.com) or call Member Services department (318) 998-4434 or toll-free (844) 536-7103, Monday - Friday, 8:00 a.m. - 8:00 p.m.
+To get order forms and information about filling your prescriptions by mail, either download a copy of the form from our website (www.VantageMedicare.com) or call Member Services at 1-318-998-4434 or toll-free 1-844-536-7103, Monday - Friday, 8:00 a.m. - 8:00 p.m.
 CST.
-TTY users should call (866) 524-5144.
+TTY users should call 711.
 Please note that you must use a network mail order pharmacy.
 If you use a mail order pharmacy not in the plan's network, your prescription will not be covered.

 Usually a mail order pharmacy order will get to you in no more than 5-7 business days.
 However, sometimes your mail order may be delayed.
-Should your mail order be delayed, you may call Vantage Health Plan, Inc. at (318) 998-4434 or toll-free (844) 536-7103 (TTY (318) 361-2131 or toll-free (866) 524-5144) to request authorization to obtain a supply of medication from a retail network pharmacy until your mail order is received.
+Should your mail order be delayed, you may call Vantage Health Plan, Inc. at 1-318-998-4434 or toll-free 1-844-536-7103 (TTY users should call 711) to request authorization to obtain a supply of medication from a retail network pharmacy until your mail order is received.